 Get the latest from TODAY

-Teens are crazy about “Juuling,” and with sales of e-cigarettes soaring, the U.S. Food and Drug Administration is vowing to announce a new action plan in November to "confront and reverse" youth addiction.
+Teens are crazy about “Juuling,” and with sales of the vape devices soaring, the U.S. Food and Drug Administration is taking steps to limit sales of flavored e-cigarettes — the kind most popular among kids.

 A hit with teenagers

 Many parents don't realize their teens are Juuling.
 That was true for Dr. Jenni Levy who didn't know her own 18-year-old daughter was doing it.